Suspect collected via social media tips

 According to Gallia Sheriff Matt Champlin, multiple tips came in after Jennifer Mullins, 36, of Gallipolis, was listed on the sheriff’s office Facebook page.
 A total of 260 shares were had between page subscribers as of Wednesday afternoon, a part of the growing digital presence of both the Gallia Sheriff and Gallia Prosecutor.

-“We listed her as a person of interest in an investigation we are working and asked for any information regarding her whereabouts,” said Champlin.
-“We fielded several calls today and were able to cultivate information that it was probable she would be showing up to (an Eastern Avenue business) to pick up her paycheck.
-When she got there our officers initiated contact with her and she engaged them in a fight and they were ultimately able to restraint her and get her into custody.”

-Champlin said Mullins was placed under arrest for multiple warrants including three warrants from Gallipolis Municipal Court for failure to appear for court proceedings and two warrant from Gallia Common Pleas Court for failure to appear for court proceedings which stem from a conveyance of paraphernalia charge where Mullins reportedly attempted to smuggle drugs into a correctional facility.
-Mullins is also facing a third-degree tampering with evidence charge.
+Champlin said Mullins was placed under arrest for multiple warrants including three warrants from Gallipolis Municipal Court for failure to appear for court proceedings and two warrants from Gallia Common Pleas Court for failure to appear for court proceedings which stem from a conveyance of paraphernalia charge where Mullins reportedly attempted to smuggle drugs into a correctional facility.
+Mullins also faces a third-degree tampering with evidence charge.

 “She’s additionally going to be charged based on her actions for resisting arrest and obstruction of official business,” said Champlin.
 “We still have an open investigation into other activities which she may have been conducting in the tri-county area.”